(Israel Isidor Elyashev)

 From Geklibene verk

 This is no small thing!
-The famous tkhines of Sarah bas Toyvim came from this house.
-From this same “Widow” came Tsenturiye Venturiye, Yosifon, Tseyna Reyna, the Karbn minkha siddur, and all holy and pious stories about the de-sanctification of the Sabbath, the mitsvah of khallah, and the like.
+The famous tkhines [prayers and devotions] of Sarah bas Toyvim came from this house.
+From this same “Widow” came Tsenturiye Venturiye, Yosifon, Tseyna Reyna, the Karbn minkha siddur, and all holy and pious stories about the sanctification of the Sabbath, the mitsvah of khallah, and the like.

-Between love and pity there is a big difference.
+Between love and pity, there is a big difference.
 You yourself taste the difference when you receive pity instead of love.
-Every time I think about this I’m reminded of a beautiful midrash, in which it is told that Taneh [a wise man, scholar, an early rabbi], thirsty and tired, was resting under a lovely tree with luxurious branches and wide leaves, near which rushed a clear source of water.
-Refreshed by the cool shade and the clear water, this learned man, before leaving, gave the lovely tree a brief blessing: he wished it only, “remain as you are.”
+Every time I think about this, I’m reminded of a beautiful midrash in which it is told that Taneh [an early rabbi, scholar, and wise man], thirsty and tired, was resting under a lovely tree with luxurious branches and wide leaves, near which rushed a clear source of water.
+Refreshed by the cool shade and the clear water, this learned man, before leaving, gave the lovely tree a brief blessing: he wished it only, “Remain as you are.”

 Pity is, however, much different.
 The person who pities sees, first of all, deficiencies in people and community.
 Only an old tie or hidden instinct keeps him from fleeing the sad picture that captures his heart.
 Both feelings, love and pity, draw tears from our eyes, but how different are the sources from which they stream!
-Love cries because external accidents have impeded Godly fulfillment, but believes in the inner strength of God’s world, stronger than all mishaps, that doesn’t lose faith for a moment.
+Love cries because external accidents have impeded Godly fulfillment but believes in the inner strength of God’s world that is stronger than all mishaps and doesn’t lose faith for a moment.
 Pity, however, cries because there is no remedy for the sorrows in life and the community—because life, due to its innate deficiencies, must sooner or later return to dust.
 The person who pities sees hidden paupers everywhere.
-The person who loves sees, through the holes in a pauper’s clothing, an “enchanted [bewitched, cursed] prince.”
+The person who loves sees, through the holes in a pauper’s clothing, an “enchanted prince.”

 Jacob Dinezon traveled through his little Jewish world with this kind of love.
-In Der Shvartser Yungermantshik we already see, in Joseph, the hidden prince—clearer still in his Hershele and everywhere he describes his women, his children, his young fellows.
-We instantly forget the dirt, the darkness, the poverty in which they are growing up, just as if they were hidden behind the soft black curls of his young heroes, just as a warm mild shine from their young sparkling eyes would reflect on their grey lives.
-And no matter how sad and unfortunate the circumstances of the individual’s life should be, Dinezon still finds people and hearts that bring grace and light feeling into an individual’s darkness and will at least lighten his last minutes while saying goodbye to the world.
+In Der Shvartser Yungermantshik, we already see in Joseph the hidden prince—clearer still in his Hershele and everywhere he describes his women, his children, his young fellows.
+We instantly forget the dirt, the darkness, the poverty in which they are growing up, just as if they were hidden behind the soft black curls of his young heroes, just as a warm mild shine from their young sparkling eyes would reflect on their gray lives.
+And no matter how sad and unfortunate the circumstances of the individual’s life should be, Dinezon still finds people and hearts that bring grace and light-feeling into an individual’s darkness and will at least lighten his last minutes while saying goodbye to the world.

 Jacob Dinezon is the optimist of our Yiddish literature.
-For him, evil is just a matter of chance, and he is confident good will always triumph over the unfortunate accidents of life.
-The person who looks at God’s little world through the eyes of a faithful devoted mother could not feel otherwise; he lives with a deep belief that in a shadow one can find a thousand bright colors.
+For him, evil is just a matter of chance, and he is confident that good will always triumph over the unfortunate accidents of life.
+The person who looks at God’s little world through the eyes of a faithful, devoted mother could not feel otherwise; he lives with a deep belief that within a shadow, one can find a thousand bright colors.

 These particular writers have the distracted look of a beautiful young child dreaming in the midst of the bright blue day, full of wonder about every leaf and flower, God’s marvels—awaiting each coming day as a dear guest who’ll bring news, presents, and a happy smile to the lips.

 Dinezon is a writer of this second kind.
 In addition, he is the only one amongst his older friends who doesn’t paint Jewish life for us from a man’s soul.
-Reading his work, it seems to us we hear a clever mother’s soft voice, mixing tears and love like light and shadows on a cloudy summer day.
-He doesn’t spare words, he speaks quite garrulously, because his feelings of love flow forth as from a wellspring, and there are never enough words for these feelings.
-The written word is not yet strong enough to find suitable expression for the mishmash of thousands of feelings.
+Reading his work, it seems to us that we hear a clever mother’s soft voice, mixing tears and love like light and shadows on a cloudy summer day.
+He doesn’t spare words; he speaks quite candidly because his feelings of love flow forth as from a wellspring, and there are never enough words for these feelings.
+The written word is not yet strong enough to find suitable expression for the jumble of a thousand feelings.

 In the small choir of our artists, the male souls, Dinezon’s voice rings out with a flute’s soft timbre.
-Without him something important would be missing from our literature.
-With him we feel ourselves more uplifted, more fulfilled.
-And he’d be missed not only as an artist but as part of normal literary life; his influence on the writers and artists who have always surrounded him is no less important than the books he wrote in the few free minutes he had in his overly committed days.
-Not through moralizing and philosophy, not through hard square-cornered words and lightning from his spirit did he achieve his influence/dominance over other artists, but through his knack for revealing and supporting talent everywhere, for revitalizing the despairing, for strengthening and raising up artists who have fallen.
-His tender mood (full of love and therefore full of the first demand to see wholeness, first to reveal the hidden strengths) worked like the light and warmth of the sun, which itself doesn’t know how many seeds have sprouted because of her, how many closed buds have opened because of her.
+Without him, something important would be missing from our literature.
+With him, we feel ourselves more uplifted, more fulfilled.
+And he’d be missed not only as an artist but as part of normal literary life.
+His influence on the writers and artists who have always surrounded him is no less important than the books he wrote in the few free minutes he had in his overly committed days.
+Not through moralizing and philosophy, not through hard square-cornered words and lightning from his spirit did he achieve his influence over other artists, but through his knack for revealing and supporting talent everywhere, for revitalizing the despairing, for strengthening and raising up artists who have fallen.
+His tender mood (full of love and, therefore, full of the first demand to see wholeness, first to reveal the hidden strengths) worked like the light and warmth of the sun, which itself doesn’t know how many seeds have sprouted because of her, how many closed buds have opened because of her.

-And if one wants to evaluate Dinezon’s worth from that angle, it will perhaps be revealed to be as important in our literature overall (in general) as his best books.
+And if one wants to evaluate Dinezon’s worth from that angle, it will perhaps be revealed to be as important in our literature overall as his best books.
 This isn’t the time or place to decide.
 His anniversary, at which everyone (the old and the new) with a connection to literature will soon be heard, will show this more distinctly than one can express in words.
-For dozens of years Yiddish literature has had in Jacob Dinezon a faithful, ardent friend.
-He never asked what language a comrade wrote in; what that comrade gave to the Jewish readers, whether he enriched them with thoughts and pictures, or instead muddied their minds with empty florid language, was all that mattered.
+For dozens of years, Yiddish literature has had in Jacob Dinezon a faithful, ardent friend.
+He never asked what language a comrade wrote in.
+What that comrade gave to Jewish readers, whether he enriched them with thoughts and pictures, or instead muddied their minds with empty florid language, was all that mattered.

-Jacob Dinezon, who was among the first members of the editorial staff in Hashakher (Dawn) and a friend of Zuckerman and Yisroel Berenstein (the best publicist, after Smolenski, in Hashakher), was later I. L. Peretz’s closest friend and laid more than one cornerstone in the foundation of today’s Yiddish literature.
+Jacob Dinezon, who was among the first members of the editorial staff in Ha-Shahar (Dawn) and a friend of Zuckerman and Yisroel Berenstein (the best publicist, after Smolenski, in Ha-Shahar), was later I. L. Peretz’s closest friend, and laid more than one cornerstone in the foundation of today’s Yiddish literature.

 Twenty-five years have passed since he became a Yiddish writer, but we don’t see a person who is exhausted, who is weakened.
 On the contrary, I’m confident that the next 25 years will show the reader what he missed in the first 25 years of Dinezon’s literary activity.

 The picture of a pretty young child sits on my writing table.
 All the lines of his face are anxious, soft, flowing, mobile, and they don’t stop being lovable and lovely.
 I don’t want to take my leave, either from the Alps or from the lively picture, and if God were now to ask me: “What is your request?
-Speak, and I will fulfill,” I would answer, “To stand hand in hand with the pretty young child and look upon your stone giants, dear God.”
+Speak, and I will fulfill it,” I would answer, “Dear God, to stand hand in hand with the pretty young child and look upon your stone giants.”